 For best performance, leave the instrument on continuously.
-However, if the instrument must be turned off, see Shut Down the Instrument on page 39.
-Wait a minimum of 60 seconds before turning the power switch back to the ON position
+However, if the instrument must be turned off, see Shut Down the Instrument on page 36.
+Wait a minimum of 60 seconds before turning the power switch back to the ON position.

-Figure 9 Power Switch Location
+Figure 6 Power Switch Location

-Wait for the system to load, and then log on to the operating system.
-If necessary, consult your facility administrator for the user name and password.

-When the operating system is loaded, the MiSeq Control Software (MCS) launches and initializes the system automatically.
+- Wait for the system to load, and then log on to the operating system.
+If necessary, consult your facility administrator for the user name and password. - When the operating system is loaded, the MiSeq Control Software (MCS) launches and initializes the system automatically. - 3 For Local Run Manager, if user management is enabled, log in using your Local Run Manager user name and password, and select Next.